QuentinRa/blog.quentinra.dev/info/html/index.md

 You will have to types of tags, tags like `<img ...>` called **auto-closing tags** because you don't write `<img></img>`, as you would with others such as `<a ...>this is a link</a>`.

 You may also note that tags such as **p** are called blocking tags, because unless you use CSS, the tags after **p** will be rendered starting from a newline.
+To be accurate, "p", "div", etc. are **block-level elements** while "a", "span", etc. are called **inline elements**.
+A block element is usually storing a bunch of inline elements.
+I'm usually calling those "containers".

 **Notes**